-- 1. All packages in the hierarchy must exist. - 2.
-Warning about nicknames: Unless you provide nicknames for your hierarchical packages (and we recommend against doing so because the number gets quite large), you can only use the names supplied.
-You cannot mix in nicknames or alternate names. cl-user (and user) are nicknames of the common-lisp-user package.
+- 1. All packages in the hierarchy must exist. - Warning about nicknames: Unless you provide nicknames for your hierarchical packages (and we recommend against doing so because the number gets quite large), you can only use the names supplied.
+You cannot mix in nicknames or alternate names. cl-user is nickname of the common-lisp-user package.
 Consider the following: